Back to Back Issues Page |

 Sciatica is a painful condition involving the low back associated with radiation of the pain and possibly numbness along the posterior and lateral side of the leg, sometimes all the way down to the lateral part of the foot, following the course of the sciatic nerve.
 It is often caused by pinching of nerve roots originating from the lumbar area of the spine.
 The compression of these nerve roots is usually caused by arthritic bony overgrowth or by bulging discs.

+One of the more common treatments for this has been to inject numbing medicine along with steroids into the area where the pinching is occurring with the hope that decreasing swelling and inflammation in the area will help the pain.
+These are called epidural steroid injections ESI) and are often given by interventional radiologists or by back specialists.
 Studies show that about 50% of people will get better in about 3 months even without this treatment.
 However, if the pain and disability remain severe after a reasonable period of conservative medical treatment, a steroid injection would certainly be a consideration and worth trying in many instances.
 Often a series of 3 injections are given one month apart.
 It may take a week or more after an injection to get relief if it works.

 A New Type of Insulin